IntuitionLabs

 Looking ahead, several developments stand out:

 • Gene and Cell Therapy Proliferation.
-The number of FDA-approved gene therapies is expanding.
-By 2025, analysts anticipate around 12 new gene therapies per year ([33]).
+The number of FDA-approved cell and gene therapies now exceeds 40, with several more decisions expected in early 2026 (including DTX401 for Glycogen Storage Disease Type Ia and Kresladi for LAD-I) ([51]).
 These require ultra-cold supply chains and intricate scheduling.
-Specialty pharmacies will need to establish new protocols for such living therapies (patient-specific CAR-T, CRISPR edits).
-The U.S. healthcare system is already building centers of excellence for CAR-T; specialty pharmacies will collaborate for a seamless handoff in the treatment process ([47]) ([48]).
+Specialty pharmacies continue establishing new protocols for such living therapies (patient-specific CAR-T, CRISPR edits).
+The U.S. healthcare system is building centers of excellence for these treatments; specialty pharmacies collaborate for a seamless handoff in the treatment process ([56]) ([57]).

 • Digital Health and Telepharmacy.
 The use of telemedicine and digital tools in specialty care is accelerating.
 Specialty Rx reports that “online pharmacies are a rapidly growing distribution channel” with home delivery and virtual counseling ([17]).
 Expect expanded telepharmacy services: video consultations, AI-driven adherence bots (e.g. PillPack reminders), and remote monitoring (e.g. patients on anticoagulants via connected point-of-care INR devices).
 Digital platforms also enable broader access; a patient in a rural area can stick with a PBM-owned specialty pharmacy miles away via courier mail.
 COVID-19 spurred much of this change, and it remains a growth area.